Giants rally on Yastrzemski’s 2nd HR, walk off with 7-6 win

 UP NEXT

 San Diego RHP Dinelson Lamet (1-0, 1.80) goes for his second win of the season in the series finale Thursday.
 Lamet had eight strikeouts in five innings against the Diamondbacks last week.
-Kapler had not decided on a starting pitcher before the game for San Francisco.
+RHP Kevin Gausman (0-0, 4.50) will make his first start for San Francisco.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports